 ● Balance your cyclical risk.

-Too much focus on value can lead you to ignore important information.
-For instance, a lower than average P/E ratio (the ratio of a stock’s price to its per-share earnings) can signal danger, rather than a bargain.
+Too much focus on value in your investing practice can lead you to ignore important information.
+For instance, a lower-than-average P/E ratio (the ratio of a stock’s price to its per-share earnings) can signal danger, rather than a bargain.
 It can alert you to look for reasons investors might have for being skeptical.

 A low p/e may indicate that a company is being run for the maximum current profit, without regard to the long-term needs of the business.
 This may spur its managers to disregard signs of coming business weakness.
 They may fail to make needed capital investments.
 Or they may ignore shrinking demand, rising competition due to advancing technology, or risks of a cyclical downturn.